evocn/lambda/content/reference.md

 He travels his wares by Camel, an old, ragged thing, grateful for many days of travel in the Four Kingdoms ahead.

 ---

+## Sha'virr, Warlock of the Wastes.
+Sha'virr is an old master of druid craft from the distant sands.

+He lives near Khmer in a hollow tree stump.
+He works at strange potions and scrolls.
+His apprentice is the hero Eugenia.
+He calls her by the Nafud term "Maia", meaning "Feminine one".

+Soon after Eugenia leaves, he disappears, leaving only a note.

 # Castle Black
 Long ago, Castle Black was a Wizard's hold called the ***Amber Keep***.